LA gives initial OK for reboot of marijuana marketplace

 More legal shops, linked with tougher enforcement, would help in the long-running fight to shut down illicit operators and delivery services that run in plain sight in the city, he added.

-But the plan has also been criticized within the industry.
+But the plan has also been criticized within the industry, with some saying the legal market remains flawed and could get worse.

 Dispensary owner Donnie Anderson called the proposal a mixed result, saying the city didn’t go far enough to make sure people who qualify for social-equity licenses meet the goals of the program — helping those who suffered in the war on drugs.
 He said the rules are too easily manipulated, leaving loopholes for the system to be exploited.